Fresno man accused of 17 commercial burglaries in Clovis, Fresno

 CLOVIS, Calif.
-(KSEE/KGPE) — A Fresno man was arrested Thursday accused of committing 17 commercial burglaries in Clovis and Fresno, according to Clovis Police.
+(KGPE) — A Fresno man was arrested Thursday accused of committing 17 commercial burglaries in Clovis and Fresno, according to Clovis Police.

 At around 4:15 a.m., Clovis Police detectives spotted a suspect vehicle leaving an H&R Block location in the area of 3800 N. Cedar Ave. in east-central Fresno.
 The vehicle was pulled over and stolen property was discovered inside.